Charlie Blackmon Preview, Player Props: Rockies vs. White Sox

 Charlie Blackmon At The Plate

-- Blackmon has 14 doubles, three triples, five home runs and 23 walks while hitting .274.
+- Blackmon has 14 doubles, three triples, five home runs and 25 walks while batting .275.

-- Blackmon has reached base via a hit in 43 games this year (of 59 played), and had multiple hits in 16 of those games.
+- Blackmon is batting .417 during his last outings and is riding a four-game hitting streak.

+- In 73.3% of his 60 games this season, Blackmon has picked up at least one hit.
+He's also had 16 multi-hit games.

-- In 8.5% of his games this year, he has gone deep, and 2% of his trips to the plate.
+- In 8.3% of his games this season, he has hit a home run, and 1.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.